neodaoist/guilds888/README.md

 # The Background

-- TODO
+- Sibiu, Romania was founded by Saxon settlers during the mid-late 12th century
+- In the 14th century, it was already an important trade centre, with craftspeople divided in various guilds
+- This piece is inspired by this rich history, employing a rich musical language to evoke the essence of each guild

 # The Music

 - There are 8 GUILDS, each represented musically, from Blacksmiths to Candlemakers, Glassblowers, and more
 - The total piece is 8 movements, ~12 min long, for flute, bassoon, violin, viola, and mixed percussion
-- For full score and/or parts, contact @neodaoist
+- For full score and/or parts, contact [@neodaoist](https://twitter.com/neodaoist)
+- Music by Neodaoist

 ### Paper and Pencil Draft
 ![paper and pencil score](./media/PAPERSCORE.jpg)